 A WG proposing a wireless project shall demonstrate coexistence through the preparation of a Coexistence Assurance (CA) document unless it is not applicable.

 Will the WG create a CA document as part of the WG balloting process as described in Clause 13?
-Yes
+No.

 If not, explain why the CA document is not applicable.

+The amendment will use the same channel assement methods, modulation, protection and reservation method and same spectral mask as the respective PHY it uses.

 1.2 5C requirements